-A brand architecture strategy is one of the most effective ways for a company to communicate its value proposition, determine how its brands will compete with each other and develop unique positioning and brand personality within its marketplace.
+A brand architecture strategy is one of the most effective ways for a company to communicate its value proposition, determine how its brands will compete with each other, and develop unique positioning and brand personality within its marketplace.
 A brand architecture strategy can be implemented by a company’s internal marketing team or through an outside agency with expertise in brand architecture.

 Brand architecture is the structure of brands within an organizational entity.
 It is the way in which the brands within a company’s portfolio are related to and differentiated from, one another.
 Brand architecture provides clients with an effective strategy for managing their brands in a competitive marketplace.

-A brand can leverage the trust built by their larger brand or company while entering new markets that are easier to enter due to a stronger sense of brand loyalty.
+A brand can leverage the trust built by its larger brand or company while entering new markets that are easier to enter due to a stronger sense of brand loyalty.
 When sub-brands are used in marketing, the results are more powerful.
 The most important product features can be highlighted and focused on when messaging is more targeted.
 Product options become clearer based on the needs of the customer, making their choice and conversion journey as simple as possible.

-Branded House
+1. Branded House

-Endorsed Brand
+3. Endorsed Brand

-House of Brands
+4. House of Brands

 Benefits of a brand architecture strategy include:

-- Reducing marketing costs.
+Reducing marketing costs.

 Well-designed brand architecture can significantly reduce your organization’s marketing spending because it eliminates the need for multiple brands to be launched simultaneously.

-- Increasing flexibility for future product and service expansion.
+Increasing flexibility for future product and service expansion.

-- Bolstering confidence among stakeholders in the strategic direction of your brand(s).
+Bolstering confidence among stakeholders in the strategic direction of your brand(s).

-By clearly communicating what makes each part of your business distinct from others, you build trust with customers, investors and other stakeholders who are essential to its success; they understand why each decision has been made, and have confidence that these decisions will continue moving forward if they agree with them or not.
+By clearly communicating what makes each part of your business distinct from others, you build trust with customers, investors, and other stakeholders who are essential to its success; they understand why each decision has been made, and have confidence that these decisions will continue moving forward if they agree with them or not.

 Brand Architecture Spectrum